This set of Genetic Engineering Multiple Choice Questions & Answers (MCQs) focuses on “Reporter Genes”.

 d) Lucifearse genes are preferred over fluorescent proteins

-Explanation: For promoter-probe vectors, the same species should be used as host for the vector whose DNA is to be screened.
-It is so because a gene which is promoter in one species may not be promoter in other gene and thus it becomes difficult to detect.
+Explanation: For promoter-probe vectors, the same species should be used as a host for the vector whose DNA is to be screened.
+It is so because a gene which is a promoter in one species may not be a promoter in other gene and thus it becomes difficult to detect.

 a) partial replicating sequences